webrtc-for-the-curious/webrtc-for-the-curious/content/docs/03-connecting.md

 ## Why does WebRTC need a dedicated subsystem for connecting?

 WebRTC will go to great lengths to achieve direct bi-directional communication between two WebRTC Agents.
-This connection style is also known as peer-to-peer.
+In constrast to endpoints in the traditional Client/Server technology, particularly the role of server, an WebRTC Agent is not assumed or guarantees a stable well-known transport address (IP and port) or hostname, and the task of creating a connection is almost equally distributed to both agents.
+This connection style is also known as peer-to-peer (p2p).

 Establishing peer-to-peer connectivity can be difficult though.
 These agents could be in different networks with no direct connectivity!
 In situations where direct connectivity does exist you can have other issues.
 In some cases, your clients don't speak the same network protocols (UDP <-> TCP) or maybe IP Versions (IPv4 <-> IPv6).

-Because WebRTC has these attributes you get these advantages over traditional Client/Server technology.
+Despite these diffculties in setting up a p2p connection, you get advantages over traditional Client/Server technology because of the following attributes that WebRTC offers.

 ### Reduced Bandwidth Costs

-Since media communication happens directly between peers you don't have to pay for transporting it.
+Since media communication happens directly between peers you don't have to pay for transporting it (no third-party server charging for it).

 ###  Lower Latency